TonyPhipps/Games/Magic/cardconjurer.md

   - For non-legendary, non-artifacts, 8th Edition
 - Fix any busted elements.
 These show a "missing image" style icon under "Drag to reorder frame images"
   - You will need to reorder some elements from top to bottom to ensure proper layering.
+  - For Universes Beyond, look under "Floating Legend Crowns" in the middle dropdown.
 - Change the first dropdown to 1/8 Inch Margin
   - Click Load Frame Version (everything should shrink)
 - Change the second dropdown, if needed, to the appopriate collection of margins